Football in Argentina: Consolidation

 The first official match played by the Argentina national team took place on 16 May 1901 against Uruguay, a 3–2 win for Argentina.
 This game marked the beginning of the Argentina and Uruguay football rivalry.

 The first trophy won by Argentina was the Copa Lipton in 1905.
 They won their first tournament in 1910 (Copa Centenario de la Revolución de Mayo) which was contested between Argentina, Uruguay, Brazil and Chile.
+Victories and defeats on the soccer field are sometimes seen as symbolic of the country's broader triumphs and challenges.

 In 1916, Argentina competed in the first Copa América which was won by Uruguay.
-Argentina would win the tournament for the first time in 1921, and have gone on to win it a total of 15 times.
+Argentina would win the tournament for the first time in 1921, and have gone on to win it a total of 16 times.

 During the 1920s decade, Huracan was a strong competitor, winning most of the annual championships, as Racing Club did during the 1910s.
 To mention a tradition, the Huracán footballers and fans used to meet at the historical Japanese Cafe.

 In 1928, Argentina Olympic football team competed at the 1928 Olympics in Amsterdam, where they finished runners-up to Uruguay.
 Two years later, they competed in the first FIFA World Cup, again finishing runners up to hosts Uruguay.

 Following two seasons of disrupted play due to mass cancellation and suspension of matches and the mid-season withdrawal of teams in the 1929, and 1930, 18 teams decided to form a breakaway professional league for the 1931 season.
 The amateur league carried on in parallel until it folded in 1934 with many of the teams joining the new professional second division The creation of the professional league helped curb the exodus of Argentine talent to high paying European football clubs.
 The 1934 World Cup Italy national team championship side featured several Oriundo in the squad composed of Argentine-born players such as Raimundo Orsi, Enrique Guaita, and Luis Monti who also played for Argentina in the 1930 World Cup.

 In 1964, Independiente became the first Argentine club to win the Copa Libertadores, Argentine clubs have won the competition a total of 25 times.

 In 1967, Racing became the first Argentine team to win the Intercontinental Cup.
 Argentine clubs have won the tournament a record 9 times.

 In 1978, Argentina hosted the World Cup, where the team defeated the Netherlands 3–1 after extra time in the final to win their first World Cup.

 In 1979, a young Diego Maradona was part of the Argentina under-20 team which won the FIFA Under-20 World Cup.
 Argentina have gone on to win a record six U-20 World Cups.